 Statewide Order by Governor David Ige

-Governor Ige issued the thirteenth supplemental proclamation, which extends the mandatory 14-day quarantine for all travelers arriving in the state of Hawaii, as well as interisland travelers arriving to Kauai, Hawaii Island or Maui County (Maui, Molokai, Lanai), through October 31.
+Governor Ige issued the fourteenth supplemental proclamation, which extends the mandatory 14-day quarantine for all travelers arriving in the state of Hawaii, as well as interisland travelers arriving to Kauai, Hawaii Island or Maui County (Maui, Molokai, Lanai), through November 30.
 The interisland travel quarantine does not include interisland travelers arriving to Oahu.
 The period of self-quarantine begins immediately upon arrival, and lasts 14 days or the duration of the person’s stay on the island, whichever is shorter.

 View all Emergency Proclamations

 On October 26, the County of Maui updated its Public Health Emergency Rules.
 Click here for details.

 In response to the status of the public health emergency and outbreak of COVID-19 cases on the island of Lanai, all individuals currently within Lanai are ordered to stay at their residence or place of lodging.
 This begins on October 27 and will remain in effect until November 11.
 Persons may leave their residence or place of lodging to conduct Essential Government Functions or to operate Essential Businesses.

 Individuals may leave their residence or place of lodging to conduct Essential Activities, provided that such activities are conducted by only one (1) member of the household unless the presence of an additional household member(s), including elderly, minors, dependents, person with disabilities, or other vulnerable persons, is absolutely necessary.